Planning Your Visit to the Orchard

-- You are welcome to bring your own containers for picking.
+- You are welcome to bring your own reusable grocery bags for picking.
 We do provide plastic bags if you do not have containers.

 - All fruit and merchandise must be paid for PRIOR to putting it in your car.
-Please keep your receipt handy in case we need to see it!
+Please keep your receipt handy - we reserve the right to check them in the parking lots.
 We will prosecute any and all thefts.